No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 This also has examples of how a word is used in real-life contexts.
 This supports students in better understanding nuances and usage.
 It has streaks, achievements, and a progress track to motivate users.

-Romanized text is available for beginners but can be disabled as the ability grows.
+Romanized text is available for beginners but can be disabled as proficiency increases.
 It is fantastic for learners at all levels, from newbies to advanced, who want to polish their skills.

 You can create flashcards or download pre-made decks tailored to specific topics.
 This includes themes like travel, business, cultural aspects, or K-pop phrases.